ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Send all of the information in the alert to the senior network admin and to the security admin.
 The email message includes two user option buttons: **Block** or **Ignore**.

 ### Azure Key Vault
-- Manage secrets
+- Manage and store secrets backed by hardware security modules (HSMs)
 - Manage encryption keys
 - Manage SSL/TLS certificates. easily provision, manage, and deploy public and private Transport Layer Security/Secure Sockets Layer (TLS/SSL) certificates for use iwth Azure and your internal connected resources
-- Store secrets backed by hardware security modules (HSMs)

 ### Azure Dedicated Host
 A dedicated host is mapped to a physical server in an Azure datacenter.
-A host group is a collection of dedicated hosts.
+A **host group** is a collection of dedicated hosts.
 Benifits:
 - Gives you visibility into, and control over, the server infrastructure that's running your Azure VMs.
 - Helps address compliance requirements by deploying your workloads on an *isolated* server.
 - Lets you choose the number of processors, server capabilities, VM series, and VM sizes within the same host.